gojimmypi/z8086/README.md

 z8086 was developed primarily as an educational and learning tool.
 For broader or commercial use, the main limitation is the copyright status of the original 8086 microcode.
 Ideally, Intel would formally release the rights to this significant historical code.

-As for z8086 itself, I've decided to released it under the permissive Apache 2.0 license.
+As for z8086 itself, I have chosen to release it under the permissive Apache 2.0 license.